 The Company, from time to time, may be party to litigation arising in the ordinary course of business.
-The Company was not subject to any material legal proceedings during the three months ended March 31, 2020 and 2019 and to the best of its knowledge, no material legal proceedings are currently pending or threatened.
+The Company was not subject to any material legal proceedings during the three months ended March 31, 2021 and 2020 and to the best of the Company's knowledge, no material legal proceedings are currently pending or threatened.